NuGet/NuGetDocs/NuGet.Docs/Create/Nuspec-Reference.md

         <tr><th>Attribute</th> <th>Description</th></tr>
         <tr>
             <td>minClientVersion</td>
-            <td>(<em>v2.5 or above</em>) Specifies the minimum version of the NuGet client that can install this package.
+            <td> <a href="/Release-Notes/NuGet-2.5">v2.5</a> or above Specifies the minimum version of the NuGet client that can install this package.
 This requirement is enforced by both the NuGet Visual Studio extension and nuget.exe program.</td>
         </tr>
     </tbody>
 </table>